logto-io/logto/.changeset/seven-socks-perform.md

 ### Root Cause

-For the /interaction/consent endpoint, the organization scope is returned alongside other resource scopes in the missingResourceScopes property.
+For the `/interaction/consent` endpoint, the organization scope is returned alongside other resource scopes in the `missingResourceScopes` property.

-In the consentInfoResponseGuard, we utilize the resource Scopes zod guard to validate the missingResourceScopes property.
+In the `consentInfoResponseGuard`, we utilize the resource Scopes zod guard to validate the `missingResourceScopes` property.
 However, the description field in the resource scope is mandatory while organization scopes'description is optional.
 An organization scope with an empty description will not pass the validation.

 ### Solution

-Modify the consentInfoResponseGuard's missingResourceScopes property.
+Modify the consentInfoResponseGuard's `missingResourceScopes` property.
 Use the organization scope zod guard which does not necessitate the description field.

 The alignment of the resource scope and organization scope types will be addressed in the next release.